andy5211d/DR2TVOverlay/ReadMe.md

 # Installation
 These installation notes are for a Windows PC only.
 I do not know how a Linux or Mac works and have not tried any of the following steps on anything other then a Windows 7, 10 and 11 PC.
 It MAY work on other OS's as I know OBS-Studio does.
-However DR2Video will only run under Windows and thus the file mapping would have to use a networked drive into the OBS machine.

 - Download and install two monotype fonts.
 The script uses absolute placement for individual data items and if a proportional font is used the data may extend out of the 'Overlay' bounds or more likely not line-up with other data.
 The two fonts used are 'DejaVu Sans Mono Book' and 'Monofonto Regular'.
 Other monotype fonts may work.

-- Download and install Exeldro's [Source Dock](https://obsproject.com/forum/resources/source-dock.1317/), [Gradient Source](https://obsproject.com/forum/resources/gradient-source.1172/) and optionally from Palakis [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) add-ins to
+- Download and install Exeldro's [Source Dock](https://obsproject.com/forum/resources/source-dock.1317/), [Gradient Source](https://obsproject.com/forum/resources/gradient-source.1172/) and from Palakis [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) add-ins to OBS-Studio.
-OBS-Studio.

 - Download zip file from (https://github.com//andy5211d/DR2TVOverlay), unpack/unzip.

-    Add `divingoverlaysV2.x.x.lua` to OBS Studio via Tools>Scripts > "+" button (script needs to be placed in the C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts folder)
+    Add `divingoverlaysV3.x.x.lua` to OBS Studio via Tools>Scripts > "+" button (script needs to be placed in the C:\Program Files\obs-studio\data\obs-plugins\frontend-tools\scripts folder)

     Import 'basic.ini' to OBS-Studio via Profile>Import and select the required .ini file

-    Import 'divingoverlays-obssourceV2.json' to OBS Studio via Scene Collection>Import and select the required .json file
+    Import 'divingoverlays-obssourceV3.json' to OBS Studio via Scene Collection>Import and select the required .json file

 - Download and install the 'flags' files in the appropriate folder.
 Not all the FINA country flags are in the repository and thus the user may have to download flag files specific to their event.
 I use the club logos for local events in Great